Programs

 Senior Concert Band

-The Senior Concert Band is an accredited course made up of students in Grades 10-12.
-Students rehearse every second morning from 7:30 am – 8:25 am.
+The Senior Concert Band is an accredited course made up of students in Grades 10 to 12.
+Students rehearse twice a week, one morning from 7:15 am - 8:25 am and over one lunch hour.
 The Senior Band is proud to have competed in local and international music festivals and tours – most recently to Cuba in 2019.
-Other accolades include winning top honours at the Millennium of Music Festival in Florence, Italy (2008) and achieving gold at the Canadian National Musicfest competition (2007).
+The Senior Band participated in the Whistler Cantando Music Festival last year, receiving a Silver standing, and will be attending the Seattle Heritage Music Festival in Spring 2024.

 Grade 9 Concert Band